 6. Don't feel obligated to complete a book you don't enjoy.

 Life is too short and there are too many great books out there to waste time on a book you don't like.
 You'll only read slower, which could really hinder your reading goals if you only read one book at a time.

 7. Buy cheap.

-Amazon always has amazing deals on my favorite titles, but at Half Price Books, you can trade in the books you no longer want in your collection.
-I love that this store helps me keep my personal library updated.
+Amazon always has amazing deals on my favorite titles, but I prefer to shop local.
+At Half Price Books, you can trade in the books you no longer want in your collection.
+I love stores that accept trade-ins because they help me keep my personal library updated.

 8. Set aside daily reading time.

 Whether you read in the morning, before bedtime, or both - habits will help you read a little each day.
 Link your reading to breakfast to save time and read every morning, for instance.

 9. Read while you wait.

 How much time do you spend staring at nothing?
 At the DMV or in line at the post office, reading during mindless downtime will help you utilize otherwise worthless time.